SimonBaron/pubmed-to-bibtex/README.md

 ## Installation

-Nothing too complex - simply unpack all 3 Python files into a single directory.
+Nothing too complex - simply unpack all three Python files into a single directory.

 You will need to open pub_to_bibtex.py in an editor of your choice to set your email address.